harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_booking_confirmation.md

 # Booking Confirmation

 ## Description
-**Description-v1:**
+**Description-v2:**
-As a customer, I want to receive a booking confirmation via email, SMS, or in-app notification immediately after booking a cleaner, so I know my appointment is secured.
+As a customer, I want to receive an on-screen booking confirmation immediately after booking a cleaner, so I know my appointment is secured.

 ---